pagopa/rtd-ms-transaction-filter/README.md

 ### Execution guidelines

 - Install and configure the environment so that the Java 1.8+ version is available, as indicated in the prerequisites

-- In case of execution of bundled version, extract artifact and resource in a position of your choice, if no additional
-  configuration is required, refer to the execution step at the end of the paragraph.
-  Consider whether to use the sample files contained in the _transactions_ and _hpan_ folders.

-- If you are not using the bundled version, please produce a version of the artifact via source code, as indicated in the corresponding paragraph of the manual.
+- Produce a version of the artifact via source code, as indicated in the corresponding paragraph of the manual.
 Prepare a configuration application.yml file and, if needed, other files .yml or .properties to be used for the configuration properties.

 - Place the _batch-transaction-filter.jar_ artifact in a location of your choice

-- Place in a location of your choice, the configuration files, supplied together with the artifact in the bundle, or your own.
+- Place in a location of your choice, the configuration files

 - Place on the machine, the files of the public and/or private key for pgp, if one of the file encryption/decryption function is active.